JarettRoman/dominion/readme.md

 * ~~Make app single page only~~
 * ~~Scaling images properly for different window widths~~
 * ~~Improve request handling to get rid of annoying 'confirm form resubmission' alert~~
+* Implement a way to blacklist and whitelist cards.
+* Put the Knights card in the randomizer.